PyDataWorkshop/pandas/08-BasicFunctionality.md

 The above result is a compact format of a list of values from 0 to 5, i.e., [0,1,2,3,4]. empty
 Returns the Boolean value saying whether the Object is empty or not.
-True indicates that the object is empty. import pandas as pd import numpy as np
+True indicates that the object is empty.

-#Create a series with 100 random numbers
-s = pd.Series(np.random.randn(4))
-print ("Is the Object empty?") print s.empty
-Its output is as follows −
-Is the Object empty?
-False
-ndim
-Returns the number of dimensions of the object.
-By definition, a Series is a 1D data structure, so it returns

 ```